cuppett/aws-cloudformation-operator/README.md

 ### Delete stack

-The operator captures the whole lifecycle of a CloudFormation stack.
+The controller captures the whole lifecycle of a CloudFormation stack.
-So if you delete the resource from Kubernetes, the operator will tear down the CloudFormation stack as well.
+So if you delete the resource from Kubernetes, the controller will tear down the CloudFormation stack as well.
 Let's do that now:

 ```console